Clambake (film)

-Clambake is a 1967 American beach party musical film directed by Arthur H. Nadel and starring Elvis Presley, Shelley Fabares, Bill Bixby, Gary Merrill and James Gregory.
-Written for the screen by Arthur Browne Jr., the film is about the heir to an oil fortune who trades places with a water-ski instructor at a Florida hotel to see if girls will like him for himself, rather than his father's money.
-Clambake was the last of Presley's four films for United Artists.
-The movie reached number 15 on the national weekly box-office charts.
+Clambake is a 1967 American musical beach party film directed by Arthur H. Nadel and starring Elvis Presley, Shelley Fabares, Bill Bixby, Gary Merrill and James Gregory.
+Written for the screen by Arthur Browne Jr., the film is about the heir to an oil fortune (Presley) who trades places with a water-ski instructor at a Florida hotel (Will Hutchins) to see if girls will like him for himself, rather than his father's money.
+Clambake was the last of Presley's four films for United Artists, and was accompanied by the release of a soundtrack of the same name.
+The film reached number 15 on the national weekly box-office charts.

+Presley considered Clambake to be the worst of his films.